doc4d/4d-web-studio/docs/getting-started/overview.md

 * The debugger is not available yet

-* Navigation features are still in development, but you can already embed a Webform inside another using the [Webform Loader](../webforms/using-web-form-editor.md#component-list)
+* Navigation features are still in development, but you can already embed a webform inside another using the [Webform Loader](../webforms/using-web-form-editor.md#component-list)